uabrc/Tutorial-Parallelism/bash_array_jobs/README.md

 # Scenario #
-Often times, one needs to submit a huge number of very similar jobs on the cluster.
+Often times, users needs to submit huge number of very similar jobs on the cluster.
 For example, if you want to  run a software with same parameters over lots of subjects or if you want to run Quality Check on all the raw data that you have to process.

 # Methods #